anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 1. **Local Disk Capacity**: is the # of local disks and teh capacity of the disks installed on the physical server.
 1. **SMT/HT (SMT: Simultaneous Multithreading/ HT: Hyper Threading)**: Enabled on all physical servers.
 Gets multiple threads per physical core.
 Always ON.
 Configured in the host.
 1. **NUMA (Non-Uniform Memory Access)**: Indicates that vCPU will be on a Socket that is aligned with the associated NIC card and memory.
 Important for performance optimized VNFs.
 Configured in the host.
-1. **SR-IOV (Single-Root Input/Output Virtualisation)**: Configure PCIe ports to support SR-IOV (without exposing SR-IOV VFs to workload via PCI-Pass through).
+1. **SR-IOV (Single-Root Input/Output Virtualisation)**: Configure PCIe ports to enable SR-IOV (without exposing SR-IOV VFs to workload via PCI-Pass through).
 1. **smartNIC (aka Intelligent Server Adaptors)**: Accelerated virtual switch using smartNIC
 1. **Cryptography Accelerators**: such as AES-NI, SIMD/AVX, QAT.
 1. **Security features**: such as TRusted Platform Module (TPM).